 The photo blog page of Ted Soqui a Los Angeles based photojournalist.
-He has over 30 years experience covering the news, events of Los Angeles and the southland.
-All the images and text on this blog are copyright protected.
+He has over 30 years experience covering the news and events of Los Angeles.
+All images and text on this blog are copyright protected.

 According to Steve Lopez of the L.A.
 Times, republican gubernatorial candidate Meg Whitman has spent $141 million dollars in pursuit of becoming California's first female Governor.